strimzi/strimzi-kafka-oauth/README.md

 Broker to start a new authenticated session.

-A developer authorising the client application with access to Kafka resources will access authorisation server directly using a web based or CLI based tool to sign in and provide access token or refresh token for application client.
+A developer authorising the client application with access to Kafka resources will access authorisation server directly using a web based or CLI based tool to sign in and generate access token or refresh token for application client.

 When using refresh tokens for authentication the retrieved access tokens can be relatively short-lived which puts a time limit on potential abuse